vmware-ibm-jil/vcd_toolkit_for_openshift/README.md

 * Edit env.sh to specify the required environment properties

   **Networking-related Parameters**
-   - DHCP=no -- This is for future use and only option at currently is no
+   - DHCP=no -- This is for future use and only option that currently is set to no
    - HTTPIP=###HTTPIP### -- This is the HTTP Server IP which renders HTTP file.
 This is the IP of Ubuntu machine configured as a driver machine in previous section.
 The http server was started on this machine as described in previous section.
    - HTTPPORT=80 -- The port on which HTTP server listen to.
    - BOOTSTRAP -- Static IP address which will be assigned to bootstrap machine.